solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 ]
 ```

-After adding the addresses, run the script:
+After adding the addresses, execute the script:

 ```sh
 forge script script/DeployTimelock.s.sol --broadcast --rpc-url sepolia --slow --sender ${wallet_address} --account ${wallet_name} -vvv
 ```

-Double-check that the ${wallet_name} and ${wallet_address} accurately match the wallet details saved in
+Ensure that the ${wallet_name} and ${wallet_address} accurately correspond to the wallet details saved in `~/.foundry/keystores/`.
-`~/.foundry/keystores/`.

-### Setting Up the Addresses JSON
+#### Setting Up the Addresses JSON

-Add the Timelock Controller address to the json file.
-The file should look like this:
+Add the Timelock Controller address to the JSON file.
+The structure should resemble this:

 ```json
 [